openmoh/openmohaa/docker/server/README.md

 `sound` and `video` folders are not needed.

 There are two ways to handle game data:
 1) Create a new image based on this image (with a new Dockerfile) and copy the game directory in `/usr/local/share/mohaa`.
 This is the recommended solution because game data should be immutable.
-For mods, a base image can be created, or a volume can be mounted to `/usr/local/share/mohaa/mods` which contains files that will modify the game.
+For mods, a base image can be created, or a volume can be mounted to `/usr/local/share/mohaa/home` which contains files (in main, mainta or maintt subdir) that will modify the game.

 or